-Medicaid members participating in the STAR+PLUS MMP program receive all the benefits of the traditional Texas Medicaid program, as listed in this section.
+Members participating in the STAR+PLUS MMP program receive the benefits, as listed in this section.

 Superior will provide functionally necessary community LTSS services to all STAR+PLUS members beginning on the member's date of enrollment regardless of pre-existing condition, prior diagnosis and/or receipt of any prior health-care services.
 Superior will not impose any pre-existing condition limitations or exclusions, or require evidence of insurability to provide coverage to any members enrolled in the STAR+PLUS program.